stgeorgeshurstville/bulletin/_docs/prayer.md

 ## Regular Prayer Points
-- **Hurstville:** We pray that the 30,000 people in Hurstville, with many from different cultures and countries, will come to know Jesus as their Lord and Saviour.
-May we have a heart for the people you have placed around us.
-May we be lights in our neighbourhood which is in darkness and filled with anxiety and uncertainty.
-May we be mindful of the changing demographics and seek to share the gospel with them.

-- **Discipleship Groups:** Pray that the seed of God’s word will be planted and watered.
-Help us to have a secure attachment to Jesus especially as we look at Colossians.

-- **Pastoral Care Team:** Father, you are gently and lowly.
-You sent your Son to heal the brokenhearted.
-May we cast our burdens and anxieties upon you knowing that you can sympathise with our weaknesses and care for us.
-May the peace of God sustain us as we bear the hope of the gospel, point people to heaven and carry each other’s burdens.

-- **People with Disabilities:** Thank you that all people are made in your image.
-We pray for those with disabilities that they would know their true value as your image-bearer.
-We pray that your love in Jesus will heal them of their experience and rejection and pain.
-We pray that they will know of Jesus’ sufficiency in their experience of chronic pain and suffering, that they will learn to form healthy relationships.
-We pray for forgiveness for the ways that we have often treated people with disabilities.
-Please help us to be like Jesus in welcoming those with disabilities into our church and lives.
-Please open our eyes to see them as whole human beings.
-Please help us to learn from those with disabilities as well as minister to them.
-We pray that by our love for one another, the world may see you.
-We look forward to the day when Jesus returns, when we will be given Resurrection bodies.
-Amen.

-- **Support Ministries:** Everlasting God, we give thanks for the many volunteers who have been faithfully serving in different ministries at church especially in this challenging period of time.
-Please strengthen and sustain them with patience and understanding that they may love and care for your people.
-Please grant that together they may follow and help others to follow Jesus Christ.
-May they offer their given gifts and talents to build up the church which is the body of Christ.
-We ask this for the communication, vestry, cleaning, flower, bulletin, meals, AV, sound, technology and other teams.
+- **Volunteers:** Everlasting God, we give thanks for the many volunteers who have been faithfully serving in different ministries at church especially in this challenging period of time.
+Please strengthen and sustain them with patience and understanding that they may love and care for your people especially in the word.
+Please grant that together they may follow Jesus Christ, offer you their given gifts and talents, and build up the church, the body of Christ.

-- **New Life Nepalese Church:** We thank you for our Nepalese brothers and sisters who share our building.
-May they grow in their knowledge of your love for them and continue to speak the truth in love to their community.
-We pray that through their ministry, many more Nepalese would come to serve the Lord Jesus Christ.

-- **Singles, Widows and Orphans:** We praise you, God of love and the creator of the universe, for making us male and female, and giving us the gift of each other.
-We pray for those who, like our Lord Jesus Christ, are unmarried; either by external factors, their own decision and/or devotion to you.
-Lord, we praise you for the new family you have created, the household of all who believe in your Son.
-Father, help us to love one another in deep and meaningful friendships that no one may feel alone or without the joy of companionship.
-Deepen our trust in your provision for all our needs so that we may live in contentment until we all come to your eternal kingdom; through Jesus Christ our Lord.

 - You can go [here](https://stgeorgeshurstville.org.au/mission-partners) for more information on how to pray, support and give.